-Bokarneya, eight elephant foot (Beaucarnea recurvata)
+Bokarneya, or elephant foot (Beaucarnea recurvata)

 Very popular ornamental leaf, easy to grow plant.
 Loves fresh air.
 In the summer you can put in the garden.
 In winter, prefers coolness.

-Hibiscus, eight Chinese rose (Hibiscus rosa-sinensis)
+Hibiscus, or Chinese rose (Hibiscus rosa-sinensis)

 In a warm room blooms almost all year round.
 In winter, they are placed in a cool room with a temperature of 15 ° C. Loves frequent top dressing.
 Can be grown as a standard rose.